 The relative simplicity of the Parish Church of the Tabernacle confirms that the main purpose of a Baroque church building is to prevent the glorious interior from falling apart.
 More interesting is the view of the Patio de los Naranjos that survived from the Moorish Almohad mosque and the Mudejar horseshoe-shaped Puerta del Perdon.

 A last view of Seville Cathedral’s typical elongated low-flying buttresses is followed by a final descent back into the church.
 Morning and lunchtime tour members may simply stay in the church to enjoy its interior and climb the Giralda, which makes the roof tour a great skip-the-line option at busy times.
-Late-afternoon tour members should leave names in order to see the church the following day.
+Late afternoon tour members should leave names in order to see the church the following day.
 (It is also allowed to see the church earlier the same day — doing both is also possible.)

-Booking Tours of Seville Cathedral Roof
+How to Book Tours of Seville Cathedral Roof

 Online reservations are easy and highly advisable.
 Roof tours may also be booked at the normal ticket window but that is risky, as tours often sell out well in advance and queues are often very long.
-Names are currently sufficient at the start of the roof tour but a print out or mobile phone barcode is required for entering the cathedral and Church of Our Saviour later on.

-Daily tours are offered in either Spanish or English and occasionally in French, Italian, or other languages as well.
-Visitors receive audio pieces — own earphones may be used — which have the advantage of not only being able to hear the guide clearly but also allow tour members to move around a bit at the different stops and not gather around the guide the whole time.
+Visitors receive audio pieces, which have the advantage of not only being able to hear the guide clearly but also allow tour members to move around a bit at the different stops and not gather around the guide the whole time.

-See also Visiting Seville Cathedral for more on this magnificent church and Buying the Cheapest Tickets for Seville Cathedral for more tips on tickets and tours.
+→ See also Visiting Seville Cathedral for more on this magnificent church and Buying the Cheapest Tickets for Seville Cathedral for more tips on tickets and tours.

 More on Seville Cathedral and the Real Alcazar in Sevilla